 BOCA SWIMMING POOL CODES

-What is BOCA ( Building Officials and Code Administrators) code, IRC code (International Residential Code)?
+What are BOCA ( Building Officials and Code Administrators) code, and IRC code (International Residential Code)?
 This is a set of rules specified for building and safety for residential construction.
-There are electrical codes, plumbing codes, foundation codes, structural codes, and many more to insure the correct compliant safety codes construction techniques.
-Here, we are discussing the swimming pool fencing requirements for safely securing a swimming pool to help prevent drownings and near drownings.
+There are electrical codes, plumbing codes, foundation codes, structural codes, and many more to ensure the correct compliant safety codes construction techniques.
+Here, we are discussing the swimming pool fencing requirements for safely securing a swimming pool to help prevent drownings and near-drownings.

 Why do towns and counties adopt the BOCA or IRC building codes?
 DOLLARS!
-Simply put there are not enough resources to develop your own set of building codes so the best option is to adopt the national guidelines established by BOCA or IRC.
-In addition to these codes being adopted (updated every few years) some towns will tighten the requirements.
-An example of that is Knox County code is 48″ pool fence height while the City of Knoxville (inside the county) is more restrictive at 60″ (5′ high).
-You should always check you local codes officials for current requirements.
+Simply put, there are not enough resources to develop your own set of building codes, so the best option is to adopt the national guidelines established by BOCA or IRC.
+In addition to these codes being adopted (updated every few years), some towns will tighten the requirements.
+An example of that is Knox County’s code requirement being 48″ pool fence height, while the City of Knoxville (inside the county) is more restrictive at 60″ (5′ high).
+You should always check your local codes officials for current requirements.
 And don’t forget to contact your insurance company, they may have their own requirements to meet.

-The second is for Farragut, Tennessee a town on the west side of Knox County.
+The second is for Farragut, Tennessee, a town on the west side of Knox County.
 They use the International Swimming pool and spa code book.
-They are all very similar, you need to contact your local code officials for updates on your specific project.
+They are all very similar, so you need to contact your local code officials for updates on your specific project.